After Extraction of Wisdom Teeth

 On the first day after wisdom teeth removal surgery, you may experience some minor bleeding and pain.
 You should cover your pillowcase with something so that you don’t get any blood on it.
 Each individual’s reaction to surgery varies, and the sensation of pain can range from mild discomfort to severe pain.
 A variable amount of swelling can be expected following the surgery.
 This swelling usually peaks on the second day and should begin resolving on the third day.
 You can limit the amount of swelling you will have by using ice for the entire first day.
 The more ice you use the first day, the less swelling you are likely to have on the second day.
 Please remember to put ice on the first day even if it is somewhat uncomfortable to have a cold next to your skin.
 On the third day, you will notice that your jaw muscles are stiff, and it is difficult to open your mouth normally.
 You can apply moist heat to your face on the second and third days allowing your muscles to relax more and open wider.
 Most of the time you will want to limit your activities for a few days.
 We ask that you follow your post-operative instructions closely.
 Doing so will make you as comfortable as possible during the first few days following your procedure.
 Please allow time for your body to begin healing before resuming an active social, academic, or athletic schedule.
 Most patients feel like they are over the hump and on their way to recovery in 3 to 5 days.

-We provide a caring, nurturing environment where your comfort and health is of primary importance.Hamden Office Guilford Office Schedule an Appointment
+Contact us today to schedule an appointment with our caring, nurturing staff where your comfort and health comes first.Hamden Office Guilford Office Schedule an Appointment

 Are there any problems after the extraction of wisdom teeth?